Police dismiss allegations of rise in crime rate - Borneo Post Online

-KUALA LUMPUR (Nov 17): The police today dismissed allegations of an increase in the crime rate in the country because of people having lost their jobs due to the Covid-19 pandemic, saying the number of cases has indeed dropped this year.
+KUALA LUMPUR: The police yesterday dismissed allegations of an increase in the crime rate in the country because of people having lost their jobs due to the Covid-19 pandemic, saying the number of cases has indeed dropped this year.

 Bukit Aman Criminal Investigation Department director Datuk Huzir Mohamed said there was a 23 per cent reduction in the number of criminal cases between Jan 1 and Nov 15 this year compared to the corresponding period last year.